passalis/probabilistic_kt/README.md

 # Probabilistic Knowledge Transfer for Deep Neural Networks

 In this repository we provide an implementation of a generic Probablistic Knowledge Transfer (PKT) method, as described in [our paper](https://arxiv.org/abs/1803.10837), which is capable of transferring the knowledge from a large and complex neural network (or any other model) into a smaller and faster one, regardless their architectures.
-The method was implemented and tested using PyTorch v.0.4.0.
+The method was originally implemented using PyTorch v.0.2 and then tested with PyTorch v.0.4.
+If you face any issue training the models, please consider disabling CUDNN (torch.backends.cudnn.enabled = False).

 To reproduce the results reported in our paper:
 1. Train and evaluate the baselines model ([exp0_baseline_models.py](exp_cifar/exp0_baseline_models.py))